Burmese History

 In the late 1800's they were known in England as Chocolate Siamese, but because they were not favoured they gradually died out in England and Europe.

-The ancestry of Burmese cats can be traced back to one cat named Wong Mau, who was a brown female from Burma and arrived to San Francisco in the early 1930's to Dr. Joseph Thompson.
+The ancestry of Burmese cats can be traced back to one cat named Wong Mau, who was a brown female from Burma and arrived in San Francisco during the early 1930’s to Dr. Joseph Thompson.

 Through selective breeding to Siamese, the Burmese was established as a distinct breed.